 2 Mobility

+[Editor’s note: Description of portable RLAN should be updated as it’s more and more popular used today.]

 Broadband RLANs may be either pseudo fixed as in the case of a desktop computer that may be transported from place to place or portable as in the case of a laptop or palmtop devices working on batteries or cellular telephones with integrated wireless LAN connectivity.
 Relative velocity between these devices and an RLAN wireless access point remains low.
 In warehousing applications, RLANs may be used to maintain contact with lift trucks at speeds of up to 6 m/s.
 RLAN devices are generally not designed to be used at automotive or higher speeds.

 3 Operational environment and considerations of interface